Fulger19/Proiect-practic-Testare-Manuala/README.md

 - Access to the testing environment is given: Username : mngr505316 | Password : ruvUver
 - Cycle summary was created
 - Test cases were added to the cycle summary
-- Postman collection with the [dependents] API methods was created
+- Postman collection for the new users API methods was created
 - Authorization token was created for accessing the API

 ## 1.6 Test Execution